Recognition of Native American sacred sites in the United States: Free Exercise Clause & Establishment Clause

+Lyng is often understood as setting a narrow standard for Free Exercise claims involving Indigenous sacred sites.
+Under this decision, a burden on religious exercise is generally not established merely because government action damages or diminishes the religious value of a sacred site.
+Instead, courts ask whether the government has "coerce[d] [one] to act in violation of their beliefs", such as imposing penalties on religious practice.
+Indigenous claimants have often struggled to satisfy this requirement in federal land-management decisions, and courts therefore often do not reach the question of whether the government can justify its action with a compelling interest.

 Article VI of United States Constitution

 While the Religious Clause may puts limits on the actions of the federal government with regards to sacred sites protection, Article Six of United States Constitution require Congress to treat "’Indian affairs as a unique area of federal concern’".
 Any legal relationship between both parties is treated with special consideration in the basis that Indigenous peoples have become dependent on the United States government after the land was taken from them.
 As John R. Welch et al. states, "the government 'has charged itself with moral obligations of the highest responsibility and trust'".
 The federal government has a responsibility to maintain the agreements it made with the Indigenous peoples through the treaties.
 The federal government should "manage Indian trust lands and their bounties in the best interests of beneficiaries".

 American Indian Religious Freedom and Restoration Act

 The American Indian Freedom and Restoration Act, or the American Indian Religious Freedom Act (AIRFA), was passed by congress in 1978.
 The act was passed to recognize Indigenous people's religious practices by not limiting access to sacred sites.
-The AIRF also obliges federal agencies to administer laws to "evaluate their policies in consultation" with Indigenous groups to assure that their religious practices are protected.
-Nonetheless, Arizona Democratic Representative Morris K. Udall who cosponsor of AIRFA asserted that the Act does "not create legal rights" and "'depends on Federal administrative good will'" for it to be applied.
+The act also obliges federal agencies to administer laws to "evaluate their policies in consultation" with Indigenous groups to assure that their religious practices are protected.
+Nonetheless, Arizona Democratic Representative Morris K. Udall, a cosponsor of AIRFA, asserted that the Act does "not create legal rights" and "'depends on Federal administrative good will'" for it to be applied.
+In Lyng v.
+Northwest Indian Cemetery Protective Ass'n (1988), the Supreme Court held that AIRFA “does not create any enforceable legal right” that would authorize courts to invalidate federal land-use decisions.
 Consequently, Indigenous groups are not able to effectively use AIRFA in their fight against public land management agencies.